tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/filter.md

 -   [Delete a Filter](#delete_a_filter)

 > [!IMPORTANT]
->  When working with the Media Services REST API, the following considerations apply:
->
->  -   When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
-For more information, see [Setup for Media Services REST API Development](http://msdn.microsoft.com/en-us/42ae6204-93bc-4797-bf40-1c68512cfb73).
+> When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests. <br/>For more information, see [Setup for Media Services REST API Development](https://docs.microsoft.com/azure/media-services/media-services-rest-how-to-use) and [Connecting to Media Services with the Media Services REST API](https://docs.microsoft.com/azure/media-services/media-services-use-aad-auth-to-access-ams-api).
-> -   After successfully connecting to https://media.windows.net, you will receive a 301 redirect specifying another Media Services URI.
-You must make subsequent calls to the new URI.
->
->      For more information, see [Connecting to Media Services with the Media Services REST API](http://msdn.microsoft.com/en-us/426d52db-1ac1-4ede-85be-da8ff5a7973f).

 ##  <a name="filter_properties"></a> Filter properties

 |Property|Type|Description|